 Open Access Publishing Fund

-- The submitting author responsible for the payment of article processing charges must be affiliated with Leipzig University.
+- The submitting, corresponding author responsible for the payment of article processing charges must be affiliated with Leipzig University.

 - The journal of choice publishes all articles open access immediately.
 Open access options for single articles in subscription journals do not qualify for support.

 - The journal complies with the accepted scientific standards of the respective field of research.
-Commentaries are generally not supported.
+Commentaries and other formats that are non primary research formats that are generally not supported.

 - Authors publishing results from third-party funded projects are obliged to verify that there are no dedicated means available for publication within those funds.
 In cases where funding is available, but does not suffice, the difference can be paid from the publication fund.